pinecone-io/sample-apps/shop-the-look/README.md

 2. Open [http://localhost:3000](http://localhost:3000) in your browser.

-3. *Optional*: The backend API server is available at [http://localhost:8000/api/](http://localhost:8000/api/), simply send your REST requests to this endpoint to interact with the backend API.
+3. *Optional*: The backend API server is available at [http://localhost:8000/api/](http://localhost:8000/api/), send your REST requests to this endpoint to interact with the backend API.

 ### 🚀 Vercel Full Deployment (5 minutes)